New Jersey Institute of Technology: Facilities

 In 2017, the institution opened the Wellness and Events Center, (the WEC), a major facility that includes a 3500-seat basketball and volleyball arena that can be converted into an event space capable of accommodating 4,000 attendees.
 In 2019, a new soccer and lacrosse field opened.
 The WEC replaced the Estelle & Zoom Fleisher Athletic Center.

 Notable faculty and alumni

 Since its founding in 1881, NJIT has issued degrees to nearly 80,000 graduates.
 NJIT alumni have gone on to pursue distinguished careers in many sectors.
-As of May 2022, the school's founders, faculty and alumni include: Judea Pearl, a Turing Award winner (2011); Harry L. Ettlinger, a Congressional Gold Medal winner (2015); John J. Mooney, a National Medal of Technology and Innovation recipient (2002); Edward Weston (chemist), a Franklin Medal winner (1924); and Wally Schirra (attended, transferred to USNA).
+As of May 2022, the school's founders, faculty and alumni include: Judea Pearl, a Turing Award winner (2011); Harry L. Ettlinger, a Congressional Gold Medal winner (2015); John J. Mooney, a National Medal of Technology and Innovation recipient (2002); Edward Weston (chemist), a Franklin Medal winner (1924); Wally Schirra, prominent astronaut (attended, transferred to USNA) and Ellen M. Pawlikowski, retired 4-Star General and Professor.

-Up to 2025, 26 members of NJIT's faculty have been elected to the National Academy of Inventors, including 16 Fellows, 3 of whom are lifetime fellows, and 10 Senior Members.
-Student awards as of 2025 include: 7 Fulbright scholars, 26 Benjamin A. Gilman International Scholarships, 21 Goldwater Scholars, 27 National Science Foundation Graduate Research Fellowships and 9 German Academic Exchange internships.
+Up to 2025, 27 members of NJIT's faculty have been elected to the National Academy of Inventors, including 17 Fellows, 3 of whom are lifetime fellows, and 10 Senior Members.
+Student awards as of 2025 include: 7 Fulbright scholars, 23 Goldwater Scholars, 29 National Science Foundation Graduate Research Fellowships, 27 Benjamin A. Gilman International Scholarships, 3 National Institute of Health Intermural Research Program awards, and 9 German Academic Exchange internships.